 Both partners should give attention to their diet with particular regard to choosing fresh unrefined foods.

 Ask your doctor to check if you are immune from rubella (German measles).
-If not, he will arrange immunisation.
+If not, they will arrange immunisation.
 In such a case you should continue with a barrier method of birth control for a period of at least two months whilst the vaccine takes effect.

 Unless you've had one during recent months it is advisable to arrange for a smear test to ensure you have a healthy cervix prior to becoming pregnant.